Erie Canal: Branch canals

-First Enlargement
+First enlargement

 The original design planned for an annual tonnage of 1.5 million tons (1.36 million metric tons), but this was exceeded immediately.
-An ambitious program to improve the canal began in 1834.
+Such high levels of traffic along the canal caused increasing deterioration of the canal walls, requiring maintenance and improvement.
+Around 1833, many locks and aqueducts were found to be in need of replacing.
+An ambitious program to improve the canal began in 1834, partially as a result of the need for repairs to infrastructure, but mostly because of extreme crowding particularly on the eastern portion of the canal.
 During this massive series of construction projects, known as the First Enlargement, the canal was widened from 40 to 70 ft and deepened from 4 to 7 ft.
-Locks were widened and/or rebuilt in new locations, and many new navigable aqueducts were constructed.
+Locks were widened, doubled, or rebuilt in new locations, and many new navigable aqueducts were constructed.
 The canal was straightened and slightly re-routed in some stretches, resulting in the abandonment of short segments of the original 1825 canal.
-The First Enlargement was completed in 1862, with further minor enlargements in later decades.
+The First Enlargement was declared to be completed in 1862 after economic struggles, with further minor enlargements in later decades.

 Railroad competition

 The Mohawk and Hudson Railroad opened in 1837, providing a bypass to the slowest part of the canal between Albany and Schenectady.
 Other railroads were soon chartered and built to continue the line west to Buffalo, and in 1842 a continuous line (which later became the New York Central Railroad and its Auburn Road in 1853) was open the whole way to Buffalo.
 As the railroad served the same general route as the canal, but provided for faster travel, passengers soon switched to it.
 However, as late as 1852, the canal carried thirteen times more freight tonnage than all the railroads in New York State combined.
 The New York, West Shore and Buffalo Railway was completed in 1884, as a route running closely parallel to both the canal and the New York Central Railroad.
 However, it went bankrupt and was acquired the next year by the New York Central.
-The canal continued to compete well with the railroads through 1902, when tolls were abolished.